justUmen/ComfyUI-BjornulfNodes/README.md

 huggingface-cli download comfyanonymous/flux_text_encoders t5xxl_fp16.safetensors --local-dir /workspace/ComfyUI/models/clip
 huggingface-cli download black-forest-labs/FLUX.1-dev ae.safetensors --local-dir /workspace/ComfyUI/models/vae
 ```
+To use Flux you can just drag and drop in your browser the .json from my github repo : `workflows/FLUX_dev_troll.json`, direct link : <https://github.com/justUmen/ComfyUI-BjornulfNodes/blob/main/workflows/FLUX_dev_troll.json>.

 For downloading from civitai (get token here <https://civitai.com/user/account>), just copy/paste the link of checkpoint you want to download and use something like that, with your token in URL :
 ```